 “Did you tell Stu that John is his older brother because I had told Jace to call me Mom?”

 “Oh, yeah.
 Is it causing you a problem?”

-I laughed.
-“It’s all started when I defended Jace from his older step-brother.
+I laugh.
+“It all started when I defend Jace from his older step-brother.
 I told John, I considered Jace my brother, which meant John also was.”

 “I’ll never understand boys.”

 “That’s because you’re too good to us.”